 The dotCMS starter site downloads with a default “Page Asset” Content Type that has all the basic required system fields to create a Page in dotCMS.
-However, if a Custom Page Content Type is desired, it should first be created using the Content Type Manager, additional custom attributes should be added to the new Page Content Type, and then custom pages can be created.
+However, if a Custom Page Content Type is desired, it should first be created using the Content Type Manager.
+The additional custom attributes should then be added to the new Page Content Type, and then custom pages can be created.

-The dotCMS starter site also downloads with an example Custom Page Content Type called "Simple Content Page" which adds some custom behavior to pages created using this Page Content Type.
+The dotCMS starter site also downloads with an example Custom Page Content Type called “Landing Page” Content Type which adds some custom behavior to pages created using this Page Content Type.

-The "Simple Content Page" has one additional WYSIWYG field called "Content".
-The dotCMS starter site themes have been modified to automatically test for whether this "Content" field and, if set, displays the "Content" field data at the top of the body section of the Page, automatically, the moment the Page is published.
-The documentation below shows how to add a "Simple Content Page” and the customized behavior, however, this is only a small example of the many Custom Page Content Types that webmasters can create, if so desired.
+The “Landing Page” Content Type has one additional text field called Subtitle, a text area field called Caption“, and a binary image field called Banner.
+The dotCMS starter site themes can be modified to automatically test whether these fields are set, and display this extra field data at the top of the body section of the Page, automatically, the moment the Page is published.
+The documentation below shows how to add a “Landing Page” and how to customize page behavior using Page Content Types.
+However, this is only one example of the limitless Custom Page Content Types that webmasters can create.

-- From the Site Browser tab, right click a folder/Site, select "+New" and then "Page"
+From the Site Browser tab (Site →Browser), right click a folder or the Site and select +New→Page.

-- Select the "Simple Content Page” instead of the default “Page Asset”
+Select the “Landing Page” instead of the default “Page Asset”

-- The customized "Simple Content Page” will display the customized "Content" field, automatically, at the top of the Body section of the Page.
+The customized “Landing Page” will display the customized fields, automatically, at the top of the Body section of the Page.
 The Page will be locked so that no changes to the content on the page can be made.
-To change the Content field on the Page, simply click on “Page Properties“.
-To add content to one of the Containers being called by the Template, click “Lock for Editing“.
+To change the custom fields on the Page, simply click on “Page Properties“.
+To add content to one of the Containers being called by the Landing Page template, click “Lock for Editing“.

-- After clicking “Lock for Editing” on the Page, any Content Containers being included by the Template will display so they can be used for additional content contribution to the Page.
+After clicking “Lock for Editing” on the Page, any Content Containers being included by the Landing Page template will display so they can be used for additional content contribution to the Page.
 To unlock the Page, click “Release Lock“.